Vegetarian enchiladas

 • grater

-To make the enchilada sauce, in a small pot, combine canned tomatoes, chili powder, smoked paprika, cumin and vegetable stock.
+To make the enchilada sauce, in a small pot, combine canned tomatoes, chili powder, smoked paprika, cumin, or our VIVA LA SPICE seasoning (if using) and vegetable stock.
 Season with salt and pepper to taste.
 Bring to a simmer and cook for approx. 8–12 min. until the sauce is thickened.
 Meanwhile, grate the cheddar cheese.

 Next, assemble the enchiladas by filling tortilla wraps with the bean mix and rolling them up tightly.
 Place the enchiladas seam-side down, side by side in the greased baking dish.
 Pour over the enchilada sauce and add the grated cheese on top.